soxueren/atsd/rule-engine/rule-engine.md

 ### Time Based Windows – 3 Second Window Example

 Time based windows analyze statistics that occurred in the last N seconds.
-The time windows doesn’t limit how many samples can be held in the list; however it automatically removes data samples that move outside of the time interval as time passes.
+The time windows doesn't limit how many samples can be held in the list; however it automatically removes data samples that move outside of the time interval as time passes.